DTS:X vs. Dolby Atmos

 Most Atmos and DTS:X sound bars use less than five channels and have upward-firing speakers built in for height effects.
 They decode the signal and process it to downmix the audio.
 After that, the amplifier assigns the sound to the speakers inside the sound bar.
 The result is modestly emulated surround sound.

-JBL's Bar 9.1 sound bar system features four upward-firing speakers for a complete 5.1.4 Dolby Atmos system that also accurately reproduces DTS:X signals.
+This JBL sound bar system features four upward-firing speakers for a complete 5.1.4 Dolby Atmos system that also accurately reproduces DTS:X signals.

 On the flipside of that, there are other sound bars that are more than capable of delivering a full Atmos sound.
 They have, at minimum, seven built-in speakers.
 In most cases, the speakers are all contained within the sound bar itself, but some models include a pair of wireless rear surrounds for more wraparound effects.